Sweety717/CodeGuideAi/README.md

 - Posts one summary comment per PR, not inline line-by-line review comments.
   Inline comments require calculating diff "positions" (not line numbers) via GitHub's Review API — a solid v2 feature if you want to add it.
-- Not compiled in the environment it was written in (no Maven Central access there) — run `mvn clean install` first and fix forward if anything doesn't compile.

-## Selling it

-- Position: "self-hosted AI PR reviewer, your own AI key, reviews every PR automatically" — appeals directly to solo devs and small teams who find SonarQube/enterprise tools overkill and expensive.
-- Buyers of this are disproportionately backend/Java developers — being visibly Java/Spring Boot source (not a black-box SaaS) is a selling point here, not a limitation.